SyamMusrin/SMARTGreen/README.md

 the device

 21/6/23 V1.0.1 beta
+- Bug fixed
 The orignal code of V1.0 beta was built upon.
-The following Modules have been added:
+The following Modules have been affected:

 1. Cloud module
 2. UPS monitor module